Free iPad for Low Income Families: How to Get, Provider

 They also provide digital literacy training to teach recipients how to effectively use their devices for various purposes, including education and employment.

 While primarily focusing on computers and related equipment, they offer free iPads.
-By making technology more accessible, Human I T contribute to digital inclusion efforts and support environmental sustainability.
+By making technology more accessible, Human IT contributes to digital inclusion efforts and supports environmental sustainability.

 5. The National Cristina Foundation